-I’m Toby Bennett.* I live in London, where I research and teach on things related to music, cultural production and the creative economy.
+I’m Toby Bennett.* I live in London, where I research, write and teach on things related to music, media and cultural production, and creative economy policy.

 * N.B.
-I am neither Tony Bennett – the velvet-voiced crooner or, yet more confusingly, the cultural sociologist – nor Toby Bennett, the clog-dancing academic at Roehampton.
+I am obviously not, but nor am I related to, Tony Bennett – the velvet-voiced crooner; likewise, a little more confusingly, the cultural sociologist – nor am I Toby Bennett, the clog-dancer, the skateboarder, or the astrophysicist.